fhellwig/sqlite-async/README.md

 Opens the database with the same arguments as the sqlite3 `Database` constructor.
 Returns a promise that is resolved with the Database instance.

-### Database#close([promise])
+### Database#close([fn])

 Closes the database and returns a promise.
-If the optional promise is specified, it is run before closing the database.
-The database is closed regardless whether the optional promise is resolved or rejected.
-If the optional promise is rejected, then the close method itself will return a rejected promise with the error from the optional promise.
+If the optional provider function (`fn`) is specified, it is called as `fn(db)` before the database is closed. **This function must return a promise.** The database is closed regardless of whether the promise returned by the optional provider function is resolved or rejected.
+If the returned promise is rejected, then the close method itself will return a rejected promise with the error from the promise returned by the provider function.

 ### Database#run(sql, [param, ...])